 Do I recommend using the TCA at home?
 Yes and No.

-YES, only if you have excellent knowledge of how peelings work, you did many at the doctor’s office over many years, you are extra careful and follow the instructions very carefully.
+YES, only if you have excellent knowledge of how peelings work.
+You have done many at the doctor’s office over many years.
+You are extra careful and follow the instructions very carefully.

 Where & What To Buy:

 Years ago, I would buy the TCA peels on Amazon (from reputable companies).
 Now you can not find them anymore, especially in the EU.
 It’s impossible.
-The only (safe) place to buy is from the US.
+The only (safe) place to buy is, in my experience, from the US.
 Don’t even think about eBay!
 You never know if the product is legit or not.

 I did my research over the years and finally found one company I trust for buying TCA and other chemical Peels